thatcherfreeman/thatcherfreeman.github.io/_tutorials/2-fusion-luts.md

 3. OCIOFileTransform in tetrahedral mode to apply the LUT
 4. (Might be required) Levels Conversion DCTL to go from the levels that the LUT outputs to the levels the system expects from the LUT.
 5. LUTCubeAnalyzer, to save the LUT somewhere.

+## Make an exposure compensation LUT.
+Sometimes it's helpful to have a monitoring LUT that includes a one stop overexposure recommendation.
+This can easily be done, supposing that you already have a LUT that goes from the camera log space to Rec709.
+You'd use the following chain:

+1. LUTCubeCreator, set to the size that you want for your LUT.
+2. ColorSpaceTransform from your camera's log curve to linear, with no OOTF boxes checked nor tone mapping/gamut mapping.
+3. ColorGain node to apply a gain/exposure adjustment.
+Set this to $$2^x$$ where $$x$$ is the number of stops you want to compensate for.
+IE if you want the user to overexpose by one stop, set this to 0.5.
+4. ColorSpaceTransform from Linear to the camera's log curve, with no OOTF boxes checked nor tone mapping/gamut mapping.
+5. Your normal LUT or pipeline used to make the normal LUT
+6. LUTCubeAnalyzer, to save the LUT to a file somewhere.

 # Conclusion